KatalystDigital/shieldsign-core/branding/legal/terms.md

 # Terms of Service

-**ShieldDocs Sign - E-Signature Platform**
+**ShieldSign - E-Signature Platform**

 Last updated: December 2025

 ## 1. Acceptance of Terms

-By accessing or using ShieldDocs Sign ("Service"), you agree to be bound by these Terms of Service ("Terms").
+By accessing or using ShieldSign ("Service"), you agree to be bound by these Terms of Service ("Terms").
 If you disagree with any part of the terms, you may not access the Service.

 ## 2. Description of Service

-ShieldDocs Sign is an electronic signature platform that enables users to:
+ShieldSign is an electronic signature platform that enables users to:
 - Create and send documents for electronic signature
 - Sign documents electronically
 - Store and manage signed documents